 2. Leadership Trainings and Expectations

-• Fall Training and Orientation: Thursday, August 15th - Sunday, August 25th.
+- Fall Leadership Retreat and Training: Thursday, August 21st - Sunday, August 31st.
 [Please schedule travel and arrivals to campus accordingly]

 Organizational advisors will hold students accountable to the expectations listed above for the benefit of the student and the organization in which they serve.
 Failure to abide by the expectations listed above may result in a verbal warning, a written warning or removal (temporary or permanent) from a student leadership position.
 Consequences depend on the impact to the individual and the community.